neoave/mrack/README.md

 In order to use the mrack utility a mrack.conf (e.g. [mrack.conf] from the repository(repo/blob/master/src/mrack/data/mrack.conf)) is needed.

-Mrack looks for the config file in following order:
+mrack looks for the config file in following order:
 - `./` actual directory
 - `~/.mrack/` home directory
 - `/etc/mrack/` system directory